oVirt/ovirt-site/source/develop/release-management/features/sla/hosted-engine-new-deployment.html.md

 ## The change

-The new process will use the current engine code to create all entities needed for successfull hosted engine deployment.
+The new process will use the current engine code to create all entities needed for successful hosted engine deployment.
 A local bootstrap VM with the engine appliance will be created on the host.
-After running engine setup on that VM we will use the engine api to add a host (same one we are running on), storage domain, storage disks and finally a VM that will later become the hosted engine VM in the engine (thus eliminating the need for importing it).
+After running engine setup on that VM we will use the engine API to add a host (same one we are running on), storage domain, storage disks and finally a VM that will later become the hosted engine VM in the engine (thus eliminating the need for importing it).
 Once all the entities are created we can shut down the bootstrap VM, copy its disk to the disk we created using the engine, create the hosted engine configuration files, start the agent and the broker, and the hosted engine VM will start.